No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding: Conclusion

 \section{Conclusion}

 In conclusion, this paper presents the Embedding CFR algorithm, which innovatively introduces the embedding concept to address the pre-training process of information set abstraction in imperfect information games.
-This approach marks a significant breakthrough in the field, as it comprehensively outperforms clustering-based information set abstraction algorithms.
+This approach marks a significant breakthrough in the field, as it comprehensively outperforms clustering-based methods in our experimental settings.